How to Dehydrate Quinoa – Dehydrating Quinoa, A Step-by-Step Guide

 This information is summarized from our notes on most food dehydration efforts.

-We picked up a 16-ounce bag of tri-colored quinoa with a 32-ounce carton of unsalted, non-fat vegetable stock.
+We picked up a 16-ounce bag, about 10 servings, of tri-colored quinoa with a 32-ounce carton of unsalted, non-fat vegetable stock.

 Serving Size: 45 grams | Calories: 180 kcal | Total Fat: 2.5 g| Saturated Fat: 0 g | Cholesterol: 0mg | Sodium: 68 mg | Carbohydrate: 31g | Dietary Fiber: 3 g | Sugar: 3 g | Protein: 6 g